Miguel Cano

-Miguel Cano Pacheco was a Spanish baroque architect and sculptor born in Almodóvar del Campo, father and first master of Alonso Cano, renowned joiner of altarpieces.
+Miguel Cano Pacheco was a 16th- and 17th-century Spanish baroque architect and sculptor.
+Born in Almodóvar del Campo, he was the father and first master of Alonso Cano, renowned joiner of altarpieces.
 The reputation of his work and the accumulation of orders motivated that he was moving from the mancheguian city to Granada, with all his family, two months before his son Alonso was born.